 With digital people system, you optimise the management of your documents.
 Every single employee gets the chance to have their own personal record and an interface to go with it.
 There are so many documents to manage for any employee, so it's vital to make the process easier.

 On top of that, because you've gone digital, you've improved your company's carbon footprint.
 This will please many of your employees and give some of your customers a reason to keep supporting you.
 That's an added bonus on top of making it so much easier to find things when you need them.

 Your onboarding app is also a great middleman between management and your new employees.

 Give varied access to members for your team so they can view and manage employee data.
 Managers of the employee can get one kind of access while the people who work in HR access from another tier.

 If it makes sense for you, you also get the chance to let employees access their own data.
 This helps ensure there are fewer mistakes and takes the work off the desks of your HR specialists.

-Employees who manage their own onboarding also get the chance to track their annual leave when you set up the right HRIS system. kiwiHR offers a varied range of functions that can support you with an efficient HR management.
+Employees who manage their own onboarding also get the chance to track their annual leave when you set up the right HR software. kiwiHR offers a varied range of functions that can support you with an efficient HR management.
 Start your free trial today: